progit/progit/en/07-customizing-git/01-chapter7.markdown

 	[diff "word"]
 		textconv = strings

 Side note: There are different kinds of `.doc` files.
-Some use an UTF-16 encoding or other "codepages" and `strings` won't find anything useful in there.
+Some use an UTF-16 encoding or other "codepages" and `strings` won’t find anything useful in there.
 Your mileage may vary.

 Now Git knows that if it tries to do a diff between two snapshots, and any of the files end in `.doc`, it should run those files through the "word" filter, which is defined as the `strings` program.
 This effectively makes nice text-based versions of your Word files before attempting to diff them.